| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 God’s instructions in His Book when you are challenged by a group of immature,

 carnal Christians who say: “You don’t go to the doctor!?
-Haven’t you heard the
+Haven’t you heard the one

-save him.
+him.
 This happened three times.
 He was later swept away by the flood and

 drowned.
 In Heaven when he asked God why He didn’t answer his prayers and save